-RAMROD is a challenging course featuring 10,000 feet of climbing over 168 miles in 2014.
+RAMROD is a challenging course featuring nearly 10,000 feet of climbing over 158 miles.
 Learn about the course route, elevation profile, rider support stops and time-cutoffs.

+RAMROD [Ride Around Mount Rainier in One Day] combines the incomparable scenery of Mount Rainier National Park with a challenging course featuring nearly 10,000 feet of climbing over 158 miles.
 The course starts in Enumclaw, WA (elevation 720 feet) with a gradual downhill to its lowest elevation (300 feet) near Orting.
-This is followed by 40 miles of rolling hills through the towns of Eatonville, Elbe, and Ashford, with a gradual climb to just before the Nisqually entrance of Mount Rainier National Park.
-After a beautiful climb through the forest hills on Skate Creek Road, riders enter Packwood before heading north on Route 12.
-What follows is generally considered the most difficult section of the course: the 9-mile climb up Cayuse Pass (elevation 4,720') which starts around 90 miles into the ride.
-The rapid descent from the pass ends with about 58 miles to go.
-After the Deli Stop, riders take the EFI challenge and begin the last big climb up FR 70 before turning around to face the last 36 miles to Enumclaw.
-The last miles are gradually descending or rolling except for one final, fast descent down Mud Mountain Dam just 5 miles from the finish in Enumclaw.
+This is followed by 40 miles of rolling hills through the towns of Eatonville, Elbe, and Ashford, with a gradual climb and descent on Skate Creek road to Packwood.
+Riders head north to what is generally considered the most difficult section of the course: the 10-mile climb up Cayuse Pass (elevation 4,694) which starts at 90 miles into the ride.
+The rapid descent from the pass gives way to the final challenge: the 6-mile climb up to the alpine valley of Crystal.
+From there, it’s all downhill with about 36 miles to go.
+These last miles are gradually descending or rolling except for one final, fast descent down Mud Mountain Dam just 9 miles from the finish in Enumclaw.
 Join us for another great edition of RAMROD.

 Start and Finish Line